Bond yields hit fresh 1-month low as taper bets recede

 The rise in consumer prices, however, was softer than expected, helping to mitigate concerns.
 While China's central bank is slowly scaling back pandemic-driven stimulus, top leaders have vowed to avoid any sharp policy turns and keep borrowing costs low.

-The Chinese yuan, whose rally to a three-year high last week was propelled in part by speculation Beijing may want a stronger yuan to tame inflationary pressure, ticked up slightly to 6.3945 per dollar.
+The Chinese yuan, whose rally to a three-year high last week was propelled in part by speculation Beijing may want a stronger yuan to tame inflationary pressure, ticked up slightly to 6.3869 per dollar .

-Other currencies hardly budged.
-The U.S. dollar index was parked at 90.077.
+The dollar held at the lower end of recent gains, with the U.S. dollar index parked at 90.005.

-Deutsche Bank’s Currency Volatility Index hit its lowest level since February 2020 on Tuesday, and sank even further on Wednesday.

-With European bond markets calm, Greece followed Italy with a bond sale, opening books on Wednesday for a 10-year issue.
+With European bond markets calm, Greece and Portugal followed Italy with bond sales.

-Oil prices held firm after U.S. Secretary of State Antony Blinken said that even if the United States were to reach a nuclear deal with Iran, hundreds of U.S. sanctions on Tehran would remain in place.

 Our Standards: The Thomson Reuters Trust Principles.